SourLemonJuice/i18nglish.c/README.md

 ## Move main functions to other project

-All the functions/defines you need are in *source/i7h_processor.c / .h*
+All the functions/defines you need are in *source/i7h/i7h_processor.c and .h*

 The main process function is `i7hProcessor()`, this is its prototype: